StephenLingham/notes/books.md

 ## Recommended Reading
 - ### Time Management
   - 15 Secrets Successful People Know About Time Management – Kevin Kruse
-  - Make Time – Jake Knapp and John Zeratsky
+  - Make Time - Jake Knapp and John Zeratsky
   - Atomic Habits - James Clear
   - The First 90 Days – Michael Watkins
+- ### Leadership and Team Building
   - Radical Candor - Kim Scott
-- Leaders Eat Last – Simon Sinek
+  - Leaders Eat Last - Simon Sinek
+  - The Infinite Game - Simon Sinek
   - How to Win Friends & Influence People – Dale Carnegie
+  - Drive: The Surprising Truth about What Motivates Us - Daniel Pink
+  - The Five Dysfunctions of a Team - Patrick Lencioni
+- ### Software Design
+  - Clean Code - Bob Martin
+- ### DevOps
   - The Phoenix Project - Gene Kim and Kevin Behr
+- ### Other
   - What The Heck Is EOS? - Gino Wickman and Tom Bouwer
   - Steal Like An Arist - Austin Kleon
   - Show Your Work - Austin Kleon
-- Clean Code - Bob Martin
-- Drive: The Surprising Truth about What Motivates Us - Daniel Pink
-- The Five Dysfunctions of a Team - Patrick Lencioni
-- The Infinite Game - Simon Sinek

 ## Next To Read
 - Fundamentals of Software Architecture - Mark Richards & Neal Ford